-Vintage and classic cars as well as motoring and cultural items from the classic car period are on display.
+Vintage and classic cars, as well as motoring and cultural items from the classic car period, are on display.
 They are in various stages of restoration.
 It is a treasure trove that can’t help but make you smile.

 The museum boasts the only 1925 Studebaker limousine in the world with a polished brass body.